 Specific entry requirements

-To apply for admission to the Intermediate Year (first year) of the BFA directly from school, you need to achieve Visual Arts 3.3 (NCEA Level 3) in preferably two practical art subjects from:
+To apply for admission to the Intermediate Year (first year) of the BFA directly from school, you need to:

-If you have University Entrance but have not achieved two NCEA Level 3 practical art subjects (or equivalent in another framework) you should make a submission of work as part of your application.
+For those who have University Entrance but have not achieved two NCEA Level 3 practical art subjects (or equivalent in another framework) you should make a submission of work as part of your application.
 See 'How to apply' section below for more information.

 Qualification structure and duration